airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 </VirtualHost>
 ```

-This gives you an HTTPS site using the GnuTLS `NORMAL` set of
+This gives you an HTTPS site using the default set of cipher suites
-ciphersuites.
-OCSP stapling will be enabled if the server certificate
+(see [`GnuTLSPriorities`](#gnutlspriorities)).
+OCSP stapling will be
+enabled if the server certificate contains an OCSP URI,
-contains an OCSP URI, `conf/tls/site1_cert_chain.pem` contains the
+`conf/tls/site1_cert_chain.pem` contains the issuer certificate in
-issuer certificate in addition to the server's, and
+addition to the server's, and
 [mod\_socache\_shmcb](http://httpd.apache.org/docs/current/en/mod/mod_socache_shmcb.html)
 is loaded.